1jour1vin

 dense

-grilled meats
+grilled foods

-"The 2023 Morgon Corcelette opens with aromas of candied berries, lilac, dried rose petals, forest floor, dark chocolate, and spices.
+“The 2023 Morgon Corcelette opens with aromas of candied berries, lilac, dried rose petals, forest floor, dark chocolate, and spices.
 Bold and full-bodied on the attack, the wine reveals a medium- to full-bodied structure with a complex mid-palate.
 Supple yet well-structured tannins, reminiscent of sandstone, lend a dynamic tension that carries through to a lingering finish tinged with sea salt.
-This wine shows great promise and will benefit from a few years of bottle aging to gain in fluidity.”
+This wine shows great promise and will benefit from a few years of bottle aging to develop greater fluidity.”
 (Wine Advocate 2025)

 Buy your Marrans wines at the best price in a private sale!